There are fast-paced startups where execution is mission-critical.

 Different Approaches To Startup Hiring

-Some of the businesses I’ve consulted had freelancer social media managers, folks running surveys at local events, creative people dealing with branding and design.
+Some of the businesses I’ve consulted had freelancer social media managers, folks running surveys at local events, and creative people dealing with branding and design.
 Others used virtual assistants (10–20 hours a week) for different activities.

 Building a small team with a co-founder and a few outstanding team members passionate about equity is awesome.
 But it’s not always applicable for various reasons – lack of available talent (or people buying into the idea), too many different responsibilities that one should undertake, or simply a lightweight business model that needs time.